netrackers/netrackers/README.md

 - 👋 Hi, I’m @netrackers
-- 👀 I’m interested in networking, law and disorder, music.
+- 👀 I’m interested in IT Networks (Infra and Ops), law and disorder, music.
 - 🌱 Currently learning network administration (automation, scripting etc.) and cloud (docker and related technologies)
 - 💞️ I’m looking to collaborate on creating scripts/tools to automate some of the network admin daily/routine tasks
 - 📫 How to reach me ...